snehasharma76/StarkCash/README.md

 ## Overview

-StarkCash is a cutting-edge decentralized application (DApp) built on the StarkNet platform, designed to elevate the privacy and anonymity aspects of cryptocurrency transactions.
+StarkCash is a decentralized application (DApp) built on the StarkNet platform, designed to elevate the privacy and anonymity aspects of cryptocurrency transactions.
 The technical architecture comprises six crucial functions: deposit, withdraw, contract_balance, get_hash, hasher, and verifier.

 ## Key Functions